Are You Ready For myGovID?

 - General FAQs on setting up your digital identity (10 pages) - Digital identity FAQs

-- ATO ‘Tips to get started with myGovID’ on the ATO Small Business news room
+- ATO ‘Use myGovID to log into the business portal’ on the ATO Small Business news room

 Relationship Authorisation Manager (RAM)

 - Relationship Authorisation Manager (RAM) FAQs (5 pages)